Honda e hatchback - Reliability & safety

 The Honda e features all the latest safety technology

 Honda e reliability

 Hondas are usually reliable but it’s a little harder to predict with the Honda e.
 On the one hand, electric cars have fewer parts to go wrong but on the other, the e represents a rather different car to everything else the company currently builds.
 With a new platform, drivetrain and some new technology too, we’ll have to wait to report definitively on the car’s reliability.

-As a brand, Honda fared pretty well in our 2020 Driver Power owner satisfaction survey.
-It finished seventh out of 30 manufacturers, although 14% of owners reported a fault with their cars in the first year of ownership.
+As a brand, Honda fared pretty well in our 2021 Driver Power owner satisfaction survey.
+It finished sixth out of 29 manufacturers, one place up on 2020, although 14% of owners reported a fault with their cars in the first year of ownership.
 Honda owners weren’t generally too kind about the brand’s infotainment systems or engines, but the Honda e doesn’t have an engine and has a completely different screen setup, so it will be interesting to see if it can sway scoring in future.